Americandude/blue/README.md

  `finished lots of stuff: Events, fixed Keybind, updated Module and Client class, created event listeners and added event check every tick, added test module`

+ **07/06/2022**

+ 6:50-7:50AM (why is developing a client my entire fucking life now)

+ `I spent an hour of my life writing 12 lines of code and debugging it`

 ### Contribution
 Feel free to make a pull request, it's best if you add me on discord and tell me what you changed, since I don't have the time to sift through hundreds of files.